 It features a battery-operated water purity indicator (TDS monitor); the purchase includes two resin cartridges, a filter wrench, a spray nozzle, etc.

-Altogether, this particular portable home car wash filter system provides every bells and whistle for an effortless spot-free car washing at an affordable price.
+Altogether, this particular portable home car wash filter system provides every bell and whistle for an effortless spot-free car washing at an affordable price.
 You won’t regret trying it out.

 - Lightweight, well built, and easy to assemble.